Perfect Low-Carb Taco Salad

-This Perfect Low-Carb Taco Salad is something I never get tired of, and it’s ideal to prep on the weekend and eat all week for take-to-work lunches or quick dinners.
-Use Salad Recipes for more tasty salads like this one.
+Perfect Low-Carb Taco Salad is something I never get tired of, and it’s ideal to prep on the weekend and eat all week for a quick meal.

 Even though I’m always adding recipes to the Weekend Food Prep category, recently I realized that this Perfect Low-Carb Taco Salad is the thing I prep most often on the weekend to eat during the coming week, and I didn’t really have it posted anywhere, even though there are a few variations of Taco Salad on the blog.
 And of course, everyone has their own preferences about what makes a perfect Taco Salad, but lately this is the one I eat over and over!

-I’m a long time fan of taco salad, and back in my South Beach Diet Days I would have called Kalyn’s Beef and Black Bean Taco Salad the perfect combination for Taco Salad.
-When I had to take a lunch to school that was one of the stand-by lunches that I’d always enjoy, even if I ate it several times in the same week.
+I’m a long time fan of taco salad, and back in my South Beach Diet Days when I was taking lunch to school Beef and Black Bean Taco Salad was one of the stand-by lunches that I’d always enjoy, even if I ate it several times in the same week.
 Now I’m watching my carbs more and I prefer taco meat without black beans, although I still like the spicy ground beef.

 The other things that make this a perfect taco salad for me are using a mixture of Iceberg and Romaine lettuce, using a generous amount of Ranch Dressing, and topping the salad with black olives, Mexican three cheese blend, and diced avocado.
 I usually skip tomatoes to avoid the added carbs, but you can add them if you’d like.
 If you have other ingredients that would make this salad even more perfect for you, share them in the comments!